Skip to main content

 Excisional or incisional lymph node biopsies

 These are the most common types of lymph node biopsy.
 In these procedures, a surgeon cuts through the skin to remove either the entire lymph node (excisional biopsy) or a small part of a large tumor (incisional biopsy).
-If the node is just under the skin, this is often a simple operation that can be done with local anesthesia.
-But if the node is inside the chest or abdomen, the patient will need to be asleep or deeply sedated during the biopsy.
+If the node is just under the skin, this can often be done with local anesthesia (numbing medicine).
+But if the node is inside the chest or abdomen, the person will need to be in a deep sleep (under general anesthesia) or deeply sedated during the biopsy.

 Removing a lymph node almost always provides enough tissue to diagnose the exact type of lymphoma.
 Most doctors prefer this type of biopsy, if it can be done without too much discomfort to the patient.